 Liberty Grove comprises 1.0% of the Council area and is dominated by impervious cover, followed by tree canopy, plantable space, and unplantable space.
 Public land in the suburb is comprised primarily of tree canopy.
-Compared to all suburbs, Five Dock has a higher than is comprised primarily of road reserves.
-Compared to all suburbs, Mortlake has a higher than average proportion of impervious cover (average = 56.19%) and unplantable space (average = 7.70%), and a lower proportion of tree canopy (average = 19.98%) and plantable space (average = 16.13%).
-Just over one-tenth of the suburb is covered by tree canopy, with more of this canopy falling on public than private land (6.25% versus 5.47%).
+Compared to all suburbs, Five Dock has a higher than average proportion of impervious cover (average = 56.19%) and tree canopy (average = 19.98%), and a lower proportion of plantable space (average = 16.13%) and unplantable space (average = 7.70%).
+More than a third of the suburb is covered by tree canopy, with almost all of this canopy falling on private rather than public land (30.47% versus 2.60%), making the suburb highly vulnerable to canopy loss from urban in-fill.
+Approximately 2 rugby union fields' worth of potential plantable space occurs in this suburb, though less than half occurs on public land (~ 0.2 fields' worth).